Mahesh-Jasti/HDLbits-Verilog-Solutions/README.md

 # HDLbits-Verilog-Language
-This repo contains Verilog codes for problems in HDLbits website under the Verilog Language section.
+This repository contains Verilog codes for problems in HDLbits website under the Verilog Language section.